 Like a cellphone charger, you know to bring your shades on a cruise.
 The only problem is that it’s so easy to forget them at home or in the car.
 With the reflection of the sun off the ship and the water, having sunglasses is a must.
 Get you an extra pair for your trip and put them in your luggage immediately so that you don’t have to worry about forgetting them later.
 Worst case, you’ll have a backup pair on your cruise.

 Whether you are hanging by the pool or don’t want to leave your valuables on the beach while taking a dip, a waterproof case is a must-have.
 Use it to keep your phone, wallet, keys, and anything else dry as a bone so you don’t have to worry just because you want to go swimming.
-You can get two bags for $20 on Amazon.
+You can get two bags for around $20 on Amazon.

 Most cabins don’t have clocks.
 And while most people want to leave the alarm clock at home, we suggest bringing one.
 Not only will it make sure you don’t miss any onboard activities, but it can also help you pack in the most into your days in port.
 If you’re the sort of person who likes getting up early to be the first off the ship, then this $20 alarm clock is worth its weight in gold.